ibexa/documentation-developer/docs/guide/content_model.md

 The Searchable flag is not available for some Fields, because some Field Types do not allow searching through their values.

 **[Translatable](internationalization.md)** – a flag which indicates if the value of the Field can be translated.
-This is independent of the Field Type, which means that even Fields of Types such as "Float" or "Image" can be set as translatable.
+This is independent of the Field Type, which means that even Fields such as "Float" or "Image" can be set as translatable.

 Depending on the Field Type, there may also be other, specific information to fill in.
 For example, the "Country" Field Type allows you to select the default country, as well as to allow selecting multiple countries at the same time.

 ![Diagram of content model](img/content_model_diagram.png)

+## Content versions

+Each Content item can have multiple versions.
+Each version has one of the following statuses: *Draft*, *Archived* or *Published*.

+A new version is created every time a Content item is edited.
+The previous published version is not modified.

+Only one version can be published at the same time.
+When you publish a new version, the previous published version changes its status to Archived.

+The number of preserved archived versions is set in `ezpublish.repositories.default.options.default_version_archive_limit`.
+By default it is set to 5.

+A new version is also created when a new [language](internationalization.md) is added to the Content item.